-Relationships are important in banking, and perhaps never more so than when working with small and medium-sized businesses.
+Relationships are important in banking, especially when working with small and medium-sized enterprises (SMEs).
 Banks play an essential role for SMEs across Canada, meeting their diverse financial needs to drive jobs, innovation, development and growth.

 What are Small and Medium-Sized Businesses?

 Canadian Bankers Association Business Credit Statistics define an SME as having authorized borrowing of under $5 million.

 Pandemic Recovery Support

 SMEs are the lifeblood of the Canadian economy.
 Most business customers served by banks in Canada are small and medium sized, and banks understand the challenges the pandemic has placed on their SME customers.